Prompting for More Effective Learning

 Here are a few ways...

-• When your child forgets the answer, he may need a reminder.
-This gives him more repetition, helping him learn the information or skill faster.
+• When they forget the answer, they may need a reminder.
+This gives them more repetition, helping them learn the information or skill faster.
 This is important since some children with autism learn more slowly than other children do.

-• His greater success with learning will encourage him to keep trying.
+• Their greater success with learning will encourage them to keep trying.

-• These cues and reminders can keep him on task.
+• Cues and reminders can keep them on task.
 Children with autism are sometimes easily distracted.
 If they are highly distractible, they may need a lot of these helps to stay with the lesson.

 Types of Prompts

-The following is a list of some types, but this is not a complete list.
+Here are a few types of prompts you may find helpful, but this is not a complete list.

 Verbal